jamesbvaughan/jamesbvaughan.com/_posts/2018-2-26-grocery-prices.md

 earlier](http://www.mrmoneymustache.com/2012/01/13/the-shockingly-simple-math-behind-early-retirement/)).

 ## Conclusion
-These calculations were pretty surprising, and it's suffice to say that I'll be cutting out those infrequent trips to Whole Foods now.
+These calculations were pretty surprising for me, and it's suffice to say that I'll be cutting out those infrequent trips to Whole Foods now.
 My methods and analysis were by no means exhaustive,